 Goldberg was lead counsel in U.S. v.
-Bess Meyerson, where the former Miss America who was then a key city official, and had been
+Bess Meyerson, where the former Miss America who was then a

 Commenting on the Meyerson result, Alexander’s When